 Check out CDU's research courses from Vocational Education and Training (VET) through to Higher Education.
 You can also come along to the various events we hold throughout the year.
 Speak with your Career Adviser for more information about CDU events available to you.

-Find out more about VET for Secondary Schools
+Click here to find out more about VET Delivery for Secondary Schools

 University vs High School